Azure Information Protection integration

 Set the policy to include the type of file you want to detect.
 For example, select all files where Access level does not equal Internal and where the Owner OU equals your finance team.

 Under governance actions for the relevant app, click Apply a classification label then select the label type.

 The ability to automatically apply an Azure Information Protection label through file policy is a powerful capability.
 To protect customers from mistakenly applying a label to a large number of files, as a safety precaution there is a daily limit of 100 Apply label actions per app, per tenant.
 After the daily limit is reached, the apply label action pauses temporarily and continues automatically the next day (after 12:00 UTC).
-To raise the limit for your tenant, contact Cloud App Security Support.
+To raise the limit for your tenant, open a support ticket.

 Control file exposure

 For example, if the below is a document you labeled with an Azure Information Protection classification label: